ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_pv_capacity_factor.rst

 Overview
 --------

-This diagnostic computes the PV factor, a measure of the fraction of the maximum possible energy produced per PV grid cell.
+This diagnostic computes the photovoltaic (PV) capacity factor, a measure of the fraction of the maximum possible energy produced per PV grid cell.
 It uses the daily incoming surface solar radiation and the surface temperature with a method described in `Bett and Thornton (2016)`_.
 The user can select temporal